two halves

 EST/GMT-4 (-5 DST)

-• Available for both in-game, Discord, and Dreamwidth RP.
+• Available for in-game, Discord, and Dreamwidth RP.

 • Interactions are canon to main storyline.